hngprojects/hng_boilerplate_php_laravel_web/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
 <!--- Describe your changes in detail -->
 I have implemented a TestimonialController with a store method to handle the submission of user testimonials.
-This method processes data received from TestimonialRequest, and saves it to the database..
+This method processes data received from TestimonialRequest, and saves it to the database.
 The controller ensures that only authenticated users can submit testimonials, returning a 401 error if an unauthorized user attempts to access the method.